rtmigo/fmap_dart/README.md

 ## Compatibility

 The library is unit-tested on Linux, Windows and MacOS.
-Mobile systems such as Android and iOS have the same kernels as their desktop relatives.
+Mobile systems such as Android and iOS have the same kernels as their desktop relatives, therefore should work as well.